nagius/ESPower/README.md

 Version 2 has been slightly improved with a smaller form-factor, Tantalum capacitors to reduce thickness and pull-up resistors on GPIOs to ensure proper boot of the ESP.

 ## License

-Copyleft 2022 - Nicolas AGIUS - GNU GPLv3
+Copyleft 2022-2024 - Nicolas AGIUS

+Creative Commons - Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)